 (1) Cotton diapers

-At present, the innermost part of most quality baby diapers that is close to the baby's skin is a water-proof cotton non woven fabric, which can keep the skin dry.
+At present, the innermost part of most quality baby diapers produced by wholesale baby diapers suppliers that is close to the baby's skin is a water-proof cotton non woven fabric, which can keep the skin dry.
 The middle of the cotton diaper is an absorbent layer made of pure wood pulp and super absorbent polymer, and the outermost layer is waterproof material.
 In recent years, cotton diapers have become thinner and lighter, but still meet the needs of impermeability, comfort, ease of use and skin protection.
 Do not throw diapers into the toilet too, as it will cause the sewer to block.
 Roll up the dirty diaper with the outer layer first, then throw it in the trash.